-Supporting parents of premature babies
+Supporting parents of sick or premature babies

 When they get practical help and emotional support from family and friends, parents often cope a lot better with the experience.
 And when they’re managing well, they’re better able to look after their babies.